MASCAM/ABB_IRB_2600_Digital_Twin/README.md

 }
 ```

-Depending on your operating system you should set the serial port name (e.g. `'COM9'` on Windows or `'/dev/ttyUSB0'` on Linux).

 This MQTT adapter has been used with an ABB IRB 2600 ICR5 controller with RobotWare 5.13.0 OS.
 To start the adapter, being in the project directory, you can run:

 ```console